 Team member you gave the owner’s role to will receive a notification that you made them the new owner of the workspace.

-Please note that the only way to get back the ownership of the workspace is if the new owner transfers the role back to you.
+Note: Only the current owner of the workspace can transfer ownership to another user.
+The only way to get back the ownership of the workspace is if the new owner transfers the role back to you.

 Delete Workspace #